erroronline1/caro/readme.md

 The website was last tested on 08 February 2025.

 #### Preparation of this statement
-This statement was prepared on 08 February 2025.
+This statement was prepared on 30 March 2025.

 The statement is based on analysis feedback of the [axe DevTools Firefox plugin](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/), using automated testing.